 When you reach your matching shoulder lengths, it is time to decrease back to sleeve width.

 On a knit row, using a loose standard cast-off to cast off the first 50 stitches.
-Knit to the end of the row (cabling?).
+Knit to the end of the row.
+This may be a cable row, depending on your count.

 On the next purl row, cast off the first 50 stitches as per the first side.
 Purl the rest of the row as normal.
 You will be left with 90 stitches for your sleeve, the same number you initially cast on.